raspberrypilearning/encoded-art/en/step_2.md

 --- collapse ---
 ---
-title: Setting the screen size when your program starts
+title: Set the screen size when your program starts
 ---

 --- code ---